jrb00013/jrb00013/README.md

 Some of my skills and interests are listed below.
 I have links to some of my uploaded projects by which I maintain the repos for.

-Thanks for stopping by, have a great day!
+Thanks for stopping by, enjoy your day!

 ---
 ## Projects